Pie Traynor: Career statistics

 In a 17-year major league career, Traynor played in 1,941 games, accumulating 2,416 hits in 7,559 at bats for a .320 career batting average along with 58 home runs, 1,273 runs batted in and an on-base percentage of .362.
 He retired with a .946 fielding percentage.
-Traynor reached a high of 12 home runs in 1923; he had higher numbers of doubles and triples, hitting 371 doubles and 164 triples lifetime and leading the league in triples in 1923, with 19.
+Traynor reached a high of 12 home runs in 1923.
+He hit more doubles and triples, with 371 doubles and 164 triples lifetime and leading the league in triples in 1923, with 19.
 He hit over .300 ten times and had over 100 runs batted in (RBI) in a season seven times.
-Among major league third basemen, his seven seasons with more than 100 runs batted in is second only to the nine seasons by Mike Schmidt.
-Chipper Jones is the only other third baseman in history to match Traynor's five consecutive seasons with more than 100 runs batted in.
-He had 208 hits in 1923, and was the last Pirate infielder with 200 or more hits until shortstop Jack Wilson, who had 201 hits in 2004.
-He struck out only 278 times in his career.
+Traynor accumulated 6 five-hit games and 39 four-hit games in his MLB career.
+His seven seasons with more than 100 RBI is tied for second among major league third basemen, behind Mike Schmidt's 9 seasons.
+He had 208 hits in 1923, the last Pirate infielder with 200 or more hits until shortstop Jack Wilson, who had 201 hits in 2004.
+Traynor struck out only 278 times in his career.

-Traynor was considered the best fielding third baseman of his era, leading the National League in fielding percentage once, assists and double plays three times and putouts seven times.
-His 2,289 putouts ranks him fifth all-time among third basemen.
-His 1,863 games played at third base was a major league record that stood until 1960 when it was surpassed by Eddie Yost.
+Traynor was considered the best fielding third baseman of his era, leading the National League in fielding percentage once, double plays four times, assists three times, and putouts seven times.
+His 2,289 putouts ranks fifth all-time among third basemen.
+His 1,863 games played at third base was a major league record that stood until 1960 when Eddie Yost surpassed it.
 Traynor is the only MLB player to steal home plate in an All-Star Game.
-Traynor finished in the top ten in voting for the NL's MVP Award six times during his career.
+Traynor finished in the top ten in NL MVP Award voting six times during his career.

 Managing career

 Traynor became the Pirates' player-manager during the 1934 season.
 He retired as an active player after the 1937 season, but continued as the Pirates' manager.
-Traynor almost won another pennant, as a manager in 1938, as the Pirates led the NL for most of the season before faltering to the Chicago Cubs in the famous "Homer in the Gloamin'" game at Wrigley Field.
+Traynor almost won another pennant as a manager in 1938, as the Pirates led the NL for most of the season before faltering to the Chicago Cubs in the famous "Homer in the Gloamin'" game at Wrigley Field.
 The loss of the pennant devastated Traynor.
 He seemed to lose confidence in his team, and after a sixth-place finish in 1939, he resigned after five seasons as the manager of the Pirates.